wipo-int/dc-deployments-automation/README.md

     -e atl_product_download_url=http://s3.amazon.com/atlassian/jira-9.0.0-PRE-TEST.tar.gz -e atl_use_system_jdk=true -e atl_download_format=tarball

-#### Parameters you can override
+#### Other customizable parameters

-The following files contain many of the most common system configuration parameters you can override for your deployment:
+Consult the following files for clues on other parameters you can customize for your deployment:

 - `[/roles/product_install/defaults/main.yml](roles/product_install/defaults/main.yml)`
 - `[/group_vars/aws_node_local.yml](group_vars/aws_node_local.yml)`

-## Reporting issues

-If you find any bugs in this repository, or have feature requests or use cases for us, please raise them in our [public Jira project](https://jira.atlassian.com/projects/SCALE/summary).
+More customizable parameters are defined in specific roles -- specifically, in the role's `defaults/main.yml` file.
+Most of these parameters use the `atl_` prefix.
+You can use the following [Bitbucket code search query](https://confluence.atlassian.com/bitbucket/search-873876782.html) to find them:

+    repo:dc-deployments-automation repo:dc-deployments-automation path:*/defaults/main.yml atl

 ## Development

 ### Development philosophy

 The suite is intended to consist of a number of small, composable roles that can be combined together into playbooks.
-Wherever possible the roles should be platform-agnostic as possible, with platform-specific functionality broken out into more specific roles.
+Wherever possible, roles should be product-agnostic (e.g. downloads) and platform-agnostic.
+Functions that are product-specific or platform-specific are split off into separate roles.

-Where possible the roles are also product-agnostic (e.g. downloads), with more specific functionality added in later product-specific roles.

 Roles should be reasonably self-contained, with sensible defaults configured in `/roles/<role>/defaults/main.yml`.
-Like all playbook parameters, you can override them at runtime (see
+Like all playbook parameters, you can override them at runtime.

-and overridden by the playbook at runtime.
-Roles may implicitly depend on variables being defined elsewhere where they cannot define them natively.
+Some roles implicitly depend on other variables beind defined elsewhere.
 For example, the `jira_config` role depends on the `atl_cluster_node_id` var being defined; on AWS this is provided by the `aws_common` role, which should be run first.